OneGet/OldNuGetProvider/readme.md

-NuGet and Chocolatey OneGet Provider
+NuGet Provider for OneGet PackageManagement
 ====